Countdown to T4C 2022

 - Voices of T4C students and volunteers

 Time4Change has been one of the more fulfilling things I’ve done while volunteering with YWS.
-It’s truly amazing to see over 500 people volunteer on one day, all with the common goal of raising awareness for youth homeless and raising funds to help these youth become more independent.
+It’s truly amazing to see over 500 people volunteer on one day, all with the common goal of raising awareness for youth homelessness and raising funds to help these youth become more independent.
 It is so rewarding to be a part of something that has such a positive influence on the shelter.
 It is not just about the funds we raise that day; so much of the impact for me is the great feeling we get because it truly is a community effort and it’s a great opportunity to introduce people to YWS.
 T4C always reminds me of what we, as civic minded individuals, can accomplish in our community when we are working together.